olivercookie79/tic-tac-toe/README.md

+TICK TACK HACK!!!

-CYBER PUNK.
-TIC TAC TOE
+Welcome to the CYBER PUNK inspired version of  TIC TAC TOE!!

 Overview
 CP TTT is a variation of TIC TAC TOE as a Hacking Game.
 For a successful “Hack” you need to win the game ie with 3 X or O in a row.
-You play as "Player 1", and 'AI' is player2

-Successful win will display’ Hack Success: Access Granted”
+You play as "Hacker 1", and  Hacker2 is player 2.
+Ideally the end goal is to play against 'AI' to hjack the system Successful "Hack" will display’ Hack Success: Access Granted”

-If lost against CPU AI (if possible to implement) message will be “Access Denied” Pseudo Code
+If lost against CPU AI (if possible to implement) message will be “Access Denied”

+Featues

+-Play against AI
+-Trigger Audio

+Some Pseudo Code:

 STRUCTURE

-HTML.
-Body text
+HTML Body text

 CSS Styling
-JS script

 JS LOGIC